 For best results with color separations, you may want to make sure that color names, types (such as spot and process), and models (such as RGB and CMYK) of the colors sampled in InDesign are consistent with the color definitions in the imported graphics.
 If you’re not sure about the best settings to use, consult with your prepress service provider.

-When you place a native Photoshop file (PSD) or TIFF file in InDesign, any spot-color channels the file contains appear in the Swatches panel as spot-color inks.
-You can select and apply these swatches to other objects in your document; to delete these swatches, however, you must first delete the placed image.
+When you place a native Photoshop file (PSD) or TIFF file in InDesign, any spot-color channels the imported file contains, appear in the Swatches panel as spot-color inks.
+You can select and apply these swatches to other objects in your document; to delete these swatches, however, you must first delete the placed file.

-If you import a file that has a spot-color channel with the same name as a spot color in your document, but with different color values, you will be asked whether you want to use the color values in the placed file or the ones in the document.
+By default, if you import a file that has a spot-color channel with the same name as a spot color in your document, but with different color values, the color values in your document are retained.
+However, you can replace the color values in your document with the values of the color in the imported document.
+To do this:

 When you place a PDF file, EPS graphic, or Adobe Illustrator (.AI) file, names of spot colors used in the graphic are added to the Swatches panel in your document, so that you can be aware that they can cause additional printing costs later, and also so that you can use the spot colors in your document.